-- The Peninsular Plateau is the tableland formed due to the breaking and drifting of the Gondwanaland. - The plateau consists of two broad divisions, namely, the Central Highlands and the Deccan Plateau. - The eastward extensions of Peninsular Plateau are locally known as Bundelkhand and Baghelkhand.
-The Chhota Nagpur Plateau marks the further eastward extension drained by the Damodar river. - The Deccan Plateau, a triangular mass, lies to the south of the river Narmada. - The western and eastern edges of the Deccan Plateau are marked by the Western Ghats and the Eastern Ghats respectively. - The Western Ghats are higher than the Eastern Ghats. - A distinct feature of the peninsular plateau is the black soil area known as Deccan Trap.
+- The Peninsular Plateau is the tableland formed due to the breaking and drifting of the Gondwana land. - It is composed of the old crystalline, igneous and metamorphic rocks. - The plateau consists of two broad divisions, namely, the Central Highlands and the Deccan Plateau. - Central highlands lie north to river Narmada. - The eastward extensions of Peninsular Plateau are locally known as Bundelkhand and Baghelkhand.
+The Chhota Nagpur Plateau marks the further eastward extension drained by the Damodar river. - The Deccan Plateau, a triangular mass, lies to the south of the river Narmada. - The western and eastern edges of the Deccan Plateau are marked by the Western Ghats and the Eastern Ghats respectively. - The Western Ghats are higher than the Eastern Ghats. - Anaimudi is the highest peak in Western Ghats (2695 m) and Mahendragiri with 1501 m. is the highest peak in Eastern Ghats. - A distinct feature of the peninsular plateau is the black soil area known as Deccan Trap.